-- 40 Aerosol particles scatter and absorb solar radiation in the atmosphere and thus have an important impact on the Earth's radiative budget and climate (Andreae and Ramanathan, 2013; IPCC, 2013; Penner et al., 1992; Yu et al., 2006).
 Light absorption by atmospheric aerosols is dominated by black carbon (BC), an aerosol species that is emitted by incomplete combustion of biomass or fossil fuels (Bond and Bergstrom, 2006).
-Black carbon absorbs radiation from infrared to near-UV wavelengths and leads to - 45 positive radiative forcing (IPCC, 2013).
-Other light absorbing aerosols include a class of organics called brown carbon (BrC) (Andreae and Gelencsér, 2006), mineral dust (Myhre and Stordal, 2001), and primary biological aerosol particles (PBAP) (Després et al., 2012).
-High uncertainties still remain regarding the aerosol interactions with solar radiation (Andreae and Ramanathan, 2013; Bond et al., 2013), especially because ambient aerosol absorption is often measured over a limited wavelength range

-50 or at only one wavelength.
+Black carbon absorbs radiation from infrared to near-UV wavelengths and leads to positive radiative forcing (IPCC, 2013).
+Other light-absorbing aerosols include a class of organics called brown carbon (BrC) (Andreae and Gelencsér, 2006), mineral dust (Myhre and Stordal, 2001), and primary biological aerosol particles (PBAPs) (Després et al., 2012).
+High uncertainties still remain regarding the aerosol interactions with solar radiation (Andreae and Ramanathan, 2013; Bond et al., 2013), especially because ambient aerosol absorption is often measured over a limited wavelength range or at only one wavelength.

-The wavelength dependence of aerosol light absorption is expressed by the absorption Ångström exponent (AAE) (Ångström, 1929).
-The AAE of fresh fossil-fuel derived BC is typically around 1.0, i.e., the absorption changes as a function of $\lambda^{-1}$ (Bergstrom et al., 2002).
-However, when BC particle size is larger than 50 nm or becomes coated by non-absorbing materials, the AAE can decrease below 1.0

-(Lack and Langridge, 2013).
-Moreover, the bulk aerosol wavelength dependence can significantly increase in the presence of other light absorbers, such as BrC (Andreae and Gelencsér, 2006; Kirchstetter, 2004), reaching high values between 3.5 and 7.0.
-Assuming a fixed spectral dependence of 1 for BC, several studies have estimated the BrC contribution as a function of AAE (Favez et al., 2010;
+The wavelength dependence of aerosol light absorption is expressed by the absorption Ångström exponent ( $\mathring{a}{ABS}$ ) (Ångström, 1929).
+The $\mathring{a}{ABS}$ of fresh fossil-fuel-derived BC is typically around 1.0 - i.e., the absorption changes as a function of $\lambda^{-1}$ (Bergstrom et al., 2002).
+However, when BC particle size is larger than 50 nm or becomes coated by nonabsorbing materials, the $\mathring{a}{ABS}$ can decrease below 1.0 (Lack and Langridge, 2013).
+Moreover, the bulk aerosol wavelength dependence can significantly increase in the presence of other light absorbers, such as BrC (Andreae and Gelencsér, 2006; Kirchstetter et al., 2004), reaching high values between 3.5 and 7.0.
+Assuming a fixed spectral dependence of 1 for BC, several studies have estimated the BrC contribution as a function of $\mathring{a}{ABS}$ (Favez et al., 2010; Sandradewi et al., 2008).
+However, given the uncertainties associated with the $\mathring{a}{ABS}$ of BC, these methods could potentially provide erroneous BrC estimations (Garg et al., 2016; Schuster et al., 2016a, b; Wang et al., 2016).

-Sandradewi et al., 2008).
-However, given the uncertainties associated to the AAE of BC, these methods could potentially provide erroneous BrC estimations (Garg et al., 2016; Wang et al., 2016).
-Absorption coefficients and BC mass concentrations are related by the mass absorption cross-section (MAC) (Bond et al., 2013).
-Ground-based continuous measurements of BC mass concentrations and absorption coefficients are required to retrieve the appropriate ambient aerosol MAC values, since this relationship and its wavelength dependence are affected by the by the mixing state and physical and

-65 chemical conditions of the aerosol particles (Flowers et al., 2010; Lack and Cappa, 2010; Moosmüller et al., 2011).
-Moreover, retrieving the wavelength dependence of ambient aerosol requires absorption measurements at two or more wavelengths.
+Absorption coefficients and BC mass concentrations are related by the mass absorption cross section (MAC) (Bond et al., 2013).
+Ground-based continuous measurements of BC mass concentrations and absorption coefficients are required to retrieve the appropriate ambient aerosol MAC values, since this relationship and its wavelength dependence are affected by the mixing state and physical and chemical conditions of the aerosol particles (Flowers et al., 2010; Lack and Cappa, 2010; Moosmüller et al., 2011).
+Moreover, retrieving the wavelength dependence of ambient aerosol optical properties requires absorption measurements at two or more wavelengths.